 Wind Energy Profile

 According to the U.S. Department of Energy (DOE), wind energy is the world’s fastest-growing energy technology.
-The United States currently has 46,916 megawatts of wind-generating capacity.
-According to the 2009 On-Farm Renewable Energy Production Survey, the United States had 1,831 small wind turbins (1 to 100 kW) installed on 1,406 farms.
+The United States currently has 65,879 megawatts of wind-generating capacity.
+According to the American Wind Energy Association, by the end of 2014 America had over 48,000 utility-scale wind-turbines.

 Wind energy has been used since the earliest recorded history to move ships, grind grain and pump water.
 During the late 19th century, windmills were commonly erected in the United States to pump water on farms and ranches.
 By 1900, small electric wind systems were developed to generate direct current.
 These systems were abandoned by the 1950s when the extension of the central power grid system, through the Rural Electrification Administration, provided an economic form of electricity.
 Interest in alternative energy sources reemerged during the oil shortages of the 1970s.
 Wind energy received more attention by the mid 1980s.